gvwilson/sensibleadventures/nardica/nardica.md

 Two kilometers---that was all she could count on.

 Her shoulders slumped.
-The canal where Honesty lived with her olders was almost that far on foot.
+The canal where Honesty lived with their olders was almost that far on foot.
 Even going straight across the harbor, there was no way one of the dronelets could get there and back on a single charge.